-Bug ID 935633: The vCMP guests may experience constant clusterd restart after vCMP host upgrade
+Bug ID 935633: VCMP guests or F5OS tenants may experience constant clusterd restart after host upgrade

 Affected Product(s):